DN-1111/projects/consumer_complaints_sla_analysis/README.md

 ## Business Problem

 The organization was experiencing inconsistent SLA performance, with some customer complaints not being resolved within the expected timeframes.
-Leadership needed visibility into which products, complaint types, and operational areas were contributing most to SLA breaches so they could prioritize improvement efforts effectively.
+Leadership needed visibility into which products, complaint types and operational areas were contributing most to SLA breaches so they could prioritize improvement efforts effectively.

 ---